 Draft Saltash Neighbourhood Development Plan now available for comment.

 The first draft of the Saltash NDP has now been formally published for consultations.

-This document represents the first complete draft of a Neighbourhood Development Plan prepared by a Steering Group working for and on behalf of Saltash .
-Watch out for announcements about the consultation process.
+This document has been prepared by a community Steering Group working for and on behalf of Saltash Town Council, based on the feedback from extensive community engagement.